eCom-dev5/eCom-Chatbot-UI/README.md

 ### Product detail pages
 Product detail pages are dynamically rendered based on the product ID in the URL path, using JSON data fetched from a back-end API endpoint.

-Content is dynamically rendered depending on authentication status (log in or add to cart button) and available stock count (no stock message, low stock message, or out of stock message).

 ![Product detail page example](/readme-images/product-detail-page.png)